 Faculty Development institutes and courses provide in-depth experiences for faculty whether you are a novice or advanced learner.
 Each program focuses on various pedagogical skills to help you build confidence in your teaching practices.

-• ACUE's Effective Online Teaching Course: The Association of College and University Educators (ACUE) is an organization that offers faculty asynchronous courses on how to teach effectively in both face-to-face and online course environments.
+ACUE's Effective Teaching Practices Yearlong Courses: The Association of College and University Educators (ACUE) is an organization that offers faculty asynchronous courses on how to teach effectively in both face-to-face classrooms and online course environments.
 These programs are designed based on current research demonstrating that effective teaching improves learning for all students particularly those who are underserved.
+We have offered their year-long program in the past.

 Self-Paced and Micro Learning Programs